Welcome to Cape Cod National Seashore!

-Movies play on schedule at Salt Pond,check the schedule in advance online, or get a schedule at the Salt Pond Visitor Center.
-At Province Lands there is no set schedule of when titles are shown.
+From spring through fall, movies play on schedule at Salt Pond,check the schedule in advance online, or check the schedule at the Salt Pond Visitor Center.
+At Province Lands there is no set schedule of when titles are shown, except during summer months.

-Encourage passengers to recycle cans and bottles, and to use water bottle filling stations at Salt Pond, Province Lands, Highland Light, and Herring Cove instead of purchasing bottled water.
+Encourage passengers to recycle cans and bottles, and to use water bottle filling stations located throughout the park, instead of purchasing bottled water.

 Entrance fees for the six national seashore beaches are collected on spring weekends beginning Memorial Day weekend, and on fall weekends through the end of September.
 Fees are collected daily from the third week of June through Labor Day.
 Buses anticipating visits on days when fees are being collected, or during the height of the season in July or August, should notify the seashore well in advance to discuss the fee and to determine if it is feasible for the bus to enter the beach parking area given summer congestion.